 National Nurse Practitioner Regulation Framework Implementation Plan Project

-CNO, the Canadian Council of Registered Nurse Regulators (CCRNR) and other system partners are collaborating towards the common goal of ensuring Nurse Practitioner (NP) regulation protects the public and improves health care outcomes for patient populations across the country.
+CNO, the Canadian Council of Registered Nurse Regulators (CCRNR) and other system partners are collaborating towards the common goal of ensuring Nurse Practitioner (NP) regulation protects the public.

 Currently, there are three specialty certificates for NPs in Ontario: Primary Health, Adult and Pediatric.
-CNO is working with partners to change this to a single NP classification, so NPs, employers and government have the flexibility to deliver innovative and accessible services across patient populations.
+CNO is working with partners to change this to a single NP classification, so NPs, employers and government have the flexibility and agility to deliver accessible services across patient populations.
 Under this new framework, NPs will have more opportunities to fill critical and vacant positions in underserved, rural and remote communities that may rely on NP models of primary care.
-This means patients will have access to the health services they need, when they need it.

 Our shared vision for a single NP classification is to: